 - Rest your foot and reduce any pounding exercises.

-- Roll your foot on a cold tennis ball, a drinks can or a Pediroller
+- Roll your foot on a cold tennis ball, a drink can or a Pediroller

 - Try a gel heel cup and change to cushioning footwear like trainers.